Two sisters, two artists, two visions.

 Paloma and Sabrina El Costell have been painting together their entire lives, which is only natural as they come from a family of acclaimed artists stretching back generations.
-Born in New York and growing up in Montclair, New Jersey, they each came to Maine by different paths — but now, living within minutes of one another and as happy collaborating today as they were decades ago, they are embarking on their most ambitious project yet: their very own art gallery.
-Nestled in a beautifully renovated row of glass-fronted brick buildings, the gallery is a working studio as well as a place to celebrate the two women’s unique visions.
+Born in New York and growing up in Montclair, New Jersey, they each came to Maine by different paths — but now, they live within minutes of one another and are as happy collaborating today as they were decades ago.
+Together, they owned a gallery in downtown Gardiner for several years, where they quickly became known for providing exhibitions that celebrate the two women’s unique visions, promoting new local art, and offering engaging community events.

 The young Costells working in plein air, c.1970